Preparing for Convergence

 - Drinking water: All tap water is safe to

 drink.
-Fire hose and outdoor bath water is not!
+River water is not safe to drink!
+Fire hose and outdoor bath

 - Light: Most of the site is unlit at night